robiso/wondercms-themes/README.md

 ## Themes/templates for WonderCMS 2.0.0 and higher versions

-### Theme installation instructions
-1. Download and unzip your chosen theme.
-2. Upload theme folder to your WonderCMS themes folder.
-3. Theme can be activated in the drop down menu from your settings panel.

 ### List of approved themes
-#### Installation: Copy link of ZIP file and paste it in your Settings->Themes & plugins, click install.
+### Installation: Copy link of ZIP file and paste it in your Settings->Themes & plugins
 #### - All themes can be previewed in the [WonderCMS demo](https://www.wondercms.com/demo)

 ***Abstract*** | by turboblack
 - https://github.com/turboblack/wondercms_2.0_abstract_theme/archive/2.0.zip